bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/bitcoin-devcore-2015/james-gatto-marco-santori-bitcoin-law-for-developers.md

 ---
-title: James Gatto Marco Santori Bitcoin Law For Developers
+title: Bitcoin Law For Developers
 transcript_by: Bryan Bishop
 categories: ['core-dev-tech']
+speakers: ['James Gatto', 'Marco Santori']
 ---

-Bitcoin law for developers

-James Gatto
-Marco Santori

 We are going to be taking a 15 minute coffee break after our next two speakers.
 I want to introduce you to James Gatto and Marco Santori with Pilsbury.
 They will be spending some time talking about Bitcoin law.
 They have a room this afternoon and they are offering to talk with you one on one.
 So Marco and James.